dlang-community/DCD/editors/code/INSTALL.md

 `workspace/applyEdit` request that inserts the file's module declaration — derived from its path relative to the import paths (`source/util/helper.d` → `module util.helper;`).
-A file that already declares the right module is left alone; a wrong declaration is fixed; `package.d` files and files with a shebang/dub.sdl preamble are handled (the declaration goes after the preamble).
+A file that already declares the right module is left alone; a wrong declaration is fixed; `package.d` files get the package name (`source/pkg/package.d` → `module pkg;` — the compiler requires it there) and files with a shebang/dub.sdl preamble are handled (the declaration goes after the preamble).
 The edit is a normal buffer edit: visible and undoable with one Ctrl+Z. Files that merely appear on disk (git checkout, generators) never trigger it — only editor-initiated creations do.

 Disable it with `dcd.autoModuleDeclaration: false` (VS Code) or `initializationOptions.autoModuleDeclaration: false` (other clients).